FAQ: Applying and paying for health insurance

 Getting ready to buy health insurance

 Independence Blue Cross is the leading health insurance organization in the Philadelphia region.
-For 80 years, we’ve provided families with the security and stability that comes with a Blue Card — the powerful assurance that high-quality care is at your fingertips.
+For over 80 years, we’ve provided families with the security and stability that comes with a Blue Card — the powerful assurance that high-quality care is at your fingertips.
 We’ve been at the forefront of leading change that improves health, and today, more than ever, we’re recognized and trusted not just for the quality and security we provide, but also as an industry leader and innovator with the ideas, influence, and resources to change health care for the better.

-You can still apply for health coverage outside of Open Enrollment if you have certain changes in your life — known as a Qualifying Life Event — including loss of insurance through your employer, marriage, the birth or adoption of a baby, or a recent move into a new coverage area.
+You can still apply for health coverage outside of Open Enrollment if you have certain changes in your life — known as a qualifying life event — including loss of insurance through your employer, marriage, the birth or adoption of a baby, or a recent move into a new coverage area.

 If you don’t qualify for financial assistance, shop for a variety of private health insurance plans directly through Independence Blue Cross.